meadowsys/mc-stuff/README.md

 ## mods

-I use and highly recommend the [fabric modding platform](https://fabricmc.net/).
+I use and highly recommend [fabric](https://fabricmc.net/).
+(I do also have my eyeballs firmly planted on [quilt](https://quiltmc.org).)
 These mods are all available for fabric.
-All of these mods are "vanilla compatible", meaning you can join vanilla servers with them installed no problem.
+All of these mods are "vanilla compatible" unless otherwise specified.This means you can join vanilla servers with them installed with no problems.
 The ones that change things in non vanilla compatible ways (such as Big Pony, which can change your hitbox, among other things) will disable themselves gracefully while you are playing on a vanilla server.

 See [key](#key) for information on what i mean in the version columns.